twoixter/trackoid/README.md

 = *** IMPORTANT ***

+Trackoid Version 0.4.0 is updated to work with Mongoid 3.
+It's NOT backwards compatible with any previous version of Mongoid.
+A dependency on Ruby 1.9.x has also been added.

 Trackoid Version 0.3.0 changes the internal representation of tracking data.
 So <b>YOU WILL NOT SEE PREVIOUS DATA</b> when you update.

 Hopefully, due to the magic of MongoDB, data is <b>NOT LOST</b>.
 In fact it's never lost unless you delete it. :-) Just it's not visible right away.